. . to the lonely sea and the sky,

 – I don’t remember discussing fuel or mileage or consumption.
 Those weren’t really fashionable topics in those days.

 So Steph strolls into his Mom Alet’s bedroom, the one nearest the long getaway driveway, to talk to her as she lies reading in bed in their lovely sandstone home The Pines.
 At a given signal we start wheeling the Corsair out of the open garage and down the long driveway to Stuart Street.
 The driveway is downhill – that helps – and made of two long concrete strips – that doesn’t help: the wheels fall off the edge GghgGghgGghg!
 SHHH! shhh!

 And they’re off!

 There’s no beer this trip.
 This is more serious.
 It’s a journey, not a jaunt.
 We have a mission.

 We roar past Swinburne; We roar past van Reenen; We leave the Orange Free State; We enter Natal; We zoom down van Reenen’s Pass; Past Ladysmith and on into unknown territory.

 Suddenly: Flashing Blue Lights!
 Oh Shit!
 They’re after us.
 We slow down a little bit.
 Just to the speed limit.
 We sit straight in the car, no slouching.
 We practice ‘innocent face.’
 We rehearse our story: Ja Meneer, Nee Meneer.
 The flashing blue light fills the car – then overtakes us and whizzes past and shrinks into the distance.

 We slow down.
 We think.
 We reconsider.
 Wordlessly, we make a U-turn and head back to the big HY, City of Sin and Laughter.

 Oh well, it was a good idea while it lasted.
-And anyway, that story about the bottled sea water is just a myth.
+And anyway, that story about the health benefits of bottled sea water is just a myth.

 I must go down to the sea again, to the vagrant gypsy life,